Providing Real Solutions for Real People

 When legal issues arise, Michael Matuska will handle your case personally and professionally, from start to finish.

 Mr. Matuska understands that not every legal problem requires a complex approach.
-With over 20 years experience representing clients in state and federal courts throughout Nevada and California, Mr. Matuska has the experience to craft a solution that meets your goals.
+Practicing since 1994 and representing clients in state and federal courts throughout Nevada and California, Mr. Matuska has the experience to craft a solution that meets your goals.
 His extensive background as a litigator and negotiator enable him to achieve a resolution efficiently and effectively.
-He practices in the areas of commercial litigation, corporate law, real estate, water law and skilled nursing facilities.
+He practices in the areas of commercial litigation, corporate law, common interest communities & homeowners associations, real estate law, business sales and escrow closings, and water law.

 The goal of Matuska Law Offices is to provide innovative and effective legal representation that is targeted to business owners’ issues, goals and budgets in a challenging business economy.
 Contact us so that we may assist you in resolving your legal issue and you may continue developing your business.